A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Conclusions

 \section{Conclusions}

-We proposed a novel temporal second-order, BGN-based parametric finite element method (BGN2 scheme) for solving geometric flows of curves such as CSF, AP-CSF and SDF.
-Based on the BGN formulation and the corresponding semi-discrete FEM approximation \cite{BGN07A,BGN07B,BGN20}, our numerical method employs a Crank-Nicolson leap-frog method to discretize in time and the key innovation lies in choosing a discrete inner product over the curve $\Gamma^m$, such that the time level $t_m$ coincides with when all quantities have approximations with an error of $\mathcal{O}(\tau^2)$.
-We established the well-posedness and mild energy stability of the fully-discrete scheme, subject to suitable assumptions.
-We emphasized the use of shape metrics (manifold distance and Hausdorff distance) rather than function norms (e.g., $L^2$-norm, $L^{\infty}$-norm) to measure the numerical errors of the BGN-based schemes.
-In the case of certain initial curves, such as a `flower' shape, we found that the BGN2 scheme, in conjunction with the BGN1 scheme for mesh regularization, exhibited remarkable efficiency and stability in practical simulations.
-Extensive numerical experiments demonstrated that the proposed BGN2 scheme achieves second-order accuracy in time, as measured by the shape metrics, outperforming the BGN1 scheme in terms of accuracy.
+We proposed two novel temporal second-order, BGN-based parametric finite element methods (i.e., the BGN2 and the equi-BGN2 schemes) for solving different geometric flows of curves (e.g., CSF, AP-CSF and SDF).
+Based on the BGN formulation and the corresponding semi-discrete FEM approximation, our numerical methods employ a Crank-Nicolson leap-frog method to discretize in time.
+The key idea lies in choosing a discrete inner product over the curve $\Gamma^m$, such that the time level $t_m$ coincides with the time at which all quantities have approximations with an error of $\mathcal{O}(\tau^2)$.
+We established the well-posedness of the BGN2 scheme under some suitable assumptions.
+Additionally, we showed that the equi-BGN2 scheme is unconditional energy-stable.
+We emphasized the use of shape metrics (manifold distance and Hausdorff distance) rather than function norms (e.g., $L^2$-norm, $L^{\infty}$-norm) to measure numerical errors of BGN-based schemes.
+In the case of certain initial curves, such as a `flower' shape, we found that the BGN2 scheme (resp. the equi-BGN2 scheme), in conjunction with the BGN1 scheme (resp. the equi-BGN1 scheme) for mesh regularization, exhibited remarkable stability in practical simulations.
+Extensive numerical experiments demonstrated that the proposed BGN2 and equi-BGN2 schemes achieve second-order accuracy in time, as measured by the shape metrics, outperforming the BGN1 scheme in terms of accuracy.

 Furthermore, it is worth mentioning that the approach we have presented for constructing a temporal high-order BGN-based scheme can be readily extended to address various other problems, such as anisotropic geometric flows~\cite{Bao-Jiang-Li}, Willmore flow~\cite{BGN08C}, two-phase flow~\cite{Garcke23}, solid-state dewetting~\cite{Zhao-Jiang-Bao2021} and geometric flows in 3D~\cite{Zhao-Jiang-Bao}.